genossen/peoples-permacomputer/basiclang/text-editors/edit/README.md

    while, the user wants a command to work differently or wants to use another command, just remember that the program is written in BASIC, so modifications are easy.
-2. The program allows workin on large files by breaking the file into pages.
+2. The program allows working on large files by breaking the file into pages.
 This works out well except for one thing.
 No matter what the user does, string space is used.
 Eventually, all available space will be used.